guptapriya7171/NodeJs-Notes/README.md

    <li> Call the next middleware in the stack.</li>
 </ul>
 27. To use static files in the express framework, we can type app.use(express.static(<em>staticfolderName</em>);<br/>
+28. Font Awesome website includes bundles of icons to use it first we need to double click at the kit and later on add the shown link on the page of the application.
+    It usage method could be change in future due to version updation.

 ## Solution of a Problem Occured
 Link: https://stackoverflow.com/questions/45866533/npm-install-not-creating-a-new-package-lock-json